Lepke Buchalter: Murder trial

 In October 1942, the New York Court of Appeals voted four to three to uphold Buchalter's conviction and death sentence.
-(People v.
-Buchalter, 289 N.Y.
-181) Two dissenting judges thought the evidence was so weak that errors in the jury instructions as to how to evaluate certain testimony were harmful enough to require a new trial.
-The third dissenter agreed, but added that, in his opinion, there was insufficient evidence to sustain a guilty verdict, so the indictment should be dismissed altogether (failure of proof means no retrial).
-Buchalter's lawyers then appealed to the U.S. Supreme Court.
+Two dissenting judges thought the evidence was so weak that errors in the jury instructions as to how to evaluate certain testimony were harmful enough to require a new trial.
+The third dissenter agreed, but added that, in his opinion, there was insufficient evidence to sustain a guilty verdict, so the indictment should be dismissed altogether, since the failure to prove the elements of the case required Buchalter's acquittal.

-The United States Supreme Court granted Buchalter's petition to review the case.
-In 1943, the Court affirmed the Buchalter conviction seven to zero, with two justices abstaining.
-(319 U.S. 427 (1943)).
+Buchalter's lawyers then petitioned for review by the United States Supreme Court.
+The Court voted to review the case, but then affirmed Buchalter's conviction seven to zero, with two justices abstaining.
 His appeals were now exhausted.

 Execution

 When the U.S. Supreme Court confirmed Buchalter's conviction, he was serving his racketeering sentence at Leavenworth Federal Prison.
-New York State authorities demanded that the federal government turn over Buchalter for execution.
+New York State authorities demanded that the federal government turn Buchalter over to them for execution.
 On January 21, 1944, after many delays and much controversy, federal agents finally turned Buchalter over to state authorities, who immediately transported him to Sing Sing prison.
 Buchalter made several pleas for mercy, but they were rejected.

 On March 4, 1944, Louis Buchalter was executed in the electric chair in Sing Sing.
 He had no final words.
 A few minutes before Buchalter's execution, his lieutenants Weiss and Capone were also executed.

 Louis Buchalter was buried at the Mount Hebron Cemetery in Flushing, Queens.